How To Create Original VR Content: Everything You Need To Know

 You may be asking yourself, “How can I create my own VR content?”

-In this article, we’ll dive into what an authoring tool is, the three steps to creating VR content, and two real-life examples of how to create VR content.
+In this article, we’ll dive into what an authoring tool is, the three steps typically needed to create VR content, and two real-life examples of how to create VR content.

 What Is A VR Authoring Tool?